-4. Calculation methodology of turnover rate: employees in the specified category leaving employment divided by the average of total number of employees of the Group at the beginning and the end of the Reporting Period.
+- Calculation methodology of turnover rate: employees in the specified category leaving employment divided by the average of total number of employees in the specified category of the Group at the beginning and the end of the Reporting Period. - 8.
+The Group has reviewed the methodology of data calculation on turnover rate for the corresponding period in 2022 and restated the data of turnover rate accordingly.